mubeen617/Replit/replit.md

 - **Customers**: Organizations/companies that use the trucking services
 - **CustomerUsers**: Individual users belonging to customer organizations with role-based access

 The database uses PostgreSQL-specific features like UUID generation and JSONB for session data.
 Foreign key relationships maintain data integrity between customers and their users.
+The leads table now uses vehicle_type (sedan, SUV, truck) and transport_type (open, enclosed) fields to support vehicle shipping operations.

 ## Authentication & Authorization
 - **Provider**: Replit Auth using OpenID Connect protocol for secure authentication